Do you want to go to university? (If you don’t know, read this post first.)

 People that study STEM are the highest earners because they deliver the highest value.

-I am not telling you not to study religious studies if this is what you like.
+I am not telling you not to study sociology if this is what you like.

-What I am telling you is that you will have to learn a valuable skill, whether alone or at university, if you hope to make enough money to have a nice life.
+I am telling you that whatever you study, you will have to learn a valuable skill at some point, whether alone, or at university.

-I know some people that went studied computer science at uni because they liked it.
+I know some people that studied computer science at uni because they liked it.
 Good.
+But then I know some people that studied computer science because they wanted to earn a lot of money.

-I also know some people that studied journalism because they were interested in it, then taught themselves how to code and went to work as software engineers because they wanted money.
+Finally, I know some people that studied journalism, realized there was no money there, taught themselves how to code and went to work as software engineers.

-If you study dumb topics, expect to get dumb jobs.
+If you study dumb topics, expect to get dumb jobs with dumb salaries.

 I made the catastrophic decision to study communication, for example.
 Not only did I learn nothing, but I also wasted three years of my life while I could have become a software developer during that time instead.